Tim

 You become exhausted or are at risk from a hazard

-The person is definitely waking up, moving, opening eyes and breathing normally
+The person is definitely waking up or is breathing normally

-If the person is definitely waking up, moving, opening eyes and breathing normally:
+If the person is definitely waking up or breathing normally you should:

 Manage the person's airway if necessary